3. Put the order on hold and confirm it

 Multi-request notification (30x)

-If the shop responds with a 307 Temporary Redirect and a Location: header, seQura will make another POST call with the same data to the URL returned in the Location: header.
-This can be used to work around technical shortcomings in platforms like Prestashop but is not recommended if it is not necessary.
-In Prestashop, the call sequence becomes:
+If you respond with 307 Temporary Redirect and a Location: header, seQura makes another POST to the returned URL.
+This works around technical limitations in platforms like PrestaShop.
+The sequence becomes:

 • seQura responds with 200.

-• The shop PUTs the confirmation to SeQura, this time with the newly assigned order number.
+• You PUT confirmation to seQura with the order number.

 • seQura responds with 200.

-• The IPN accepts up to 2 redirects, i.e., it will make a maximum of 3 POST requests.
+• The IPN accepts up to 2 redirects (max 3 POST requests).

-• Other 30x codes are not accepted and will result in a failed IPN.
+• Other 30x codes aren't accepted and cause IPN failure.

 IPN request examples

-As mentioned above, seQura includes the available order references in the IPN request.
-Assuming that the original API request sent by the shop contained
+seQura includes order references in the IPN request.
+Assuming your original API request contained:

 {